 Due to the guilty plea, Rhoda Toth was sentenced to two years in federal prison in the aftermath of her husband’s death.
 Harsh but this is how justice works, and if you do the crime, you have to serve the time regardless of the circumstances.

 “The hardest thing I have ever had to do, except for burying my mom and dad, was turning myself in and flying to Texas to go into prison,” Rhoda said in an interview later on.
-She had never been inside a prison before, and she served the time.
-The place had much more dangerous criminals than Rhoda incarcerated there in the same period.
+She had never been inside a prison before, and she served her time.
+The place had way more dangerous criminals than Rhoda incarcerated there in the same period.
 Eventually, however, Rhoda made some friendships that opened her eyes to numerous vital things in life.

 Rhoda was free and broke once again.
 Before going to prison, she was in a relationship with someone who promised to wait for her.
 Eventually, he returned to his wife, leaving Rhoda entirely on her own.